Frequently Asked Questions

 How can I progress from one level to another?

 The course levels at the Alliance Française Bruxelles-Europe follow the recommendations of the Common European Framework of Reference for Languages which provides a common basis for designing curricula and qualifications.

 Each level is divided into sub-levels.
-For example, level A2 consists of levels A2.1, A2.2 and A2.3.
-To progress from one sub-level to another (from level A2.1 to level A2.2, for example), you must complete 60 hours of lessons.
+For example, level A2 consists of levels A2.1 and A2.2.
+To progress from one sub-level to another (from level A2.1 to level A2.2), you must complete 60 hours of lessons.
 60 hours of lessons are equivalent to:

 - one session of intensive lessons.

 - two sessions of semi-intensive lessons.

 I took the level of proficiency test three months ago.
 Is it still valid?

 Yes, the proficiency test is valid for a year.